Pfizer COVID-19 vaccine

 Yes, you should start, or continue, with your vaccinations 6 months after you've recovered from COVID-19.
 Being vaccinated provides better protection than any immunity you might get from being infected with the virus.
 It can also help protect you from new variants of COVID-19.

-The Pfizer vaccine is given as an injection into the muscle of your upper arm by a trained healthcare professional.
+The Pfizer vaccine is given as an injection into the muscle of your upper arm by a trained healthcare provider.

-• You will need to stay for at least 15 minutes afterwards so a healthcare worker can look out for you and make sure you are okay.
+- You will need to stay for at least 15 minutes afterwards so a healthcare worker can look out for you and make sure you're okay.

-• Then if you are fine and you're feeling okay, you can leave and carry on with your day.
+- Then, if you're fine and you're feeling okay, you can leave and carry on with your day.

 The number of doses you need and the gap between the doses will depend on whether you are getting your first, second or your booster doses and whether you have a weakened immune system or not.
 Read more about the recommended timing gaps for different COVID-19 vaccines.(external link)